elastic/crawler/docs/CLI.md

 ## Available commands
 ### Getting help
-Crawler CLI provides a `--help`/`-h` argument that can be used with any command to get more information.
+Use the `--help or -h` option with any command to get more information.

 For example:
 ```bash